jbarnes850/near-ai-cookbook/README.md

 ## Examples

-1. **Hyperbolic AI Integration**: Demonstrates how to use Hyperbolic AI for text and image generation, showcasing integration with NEAR AI Registry and Agents.
+1. **Hyperbolic Integration**: Demonstrates how to use Hyperbolic AI for text and image generation, showcasing integration with NEAR AI Registry and Agents.

 2. (More examples to be added as the cookbook expands)